NovationScripts/Multimillionaire/README.md

 The game [Multimillionaire](https://github.com/NovationScripts/Multimillionaire/tree/main) [TokenGameWithRedistribution.sol](https://github.com/NovationScripts/Multimillionaire/blob/main/TokenGameWithRedistribution.sol), is a more flexible version of [TokenGame.sol](https://github.com/NovationScripts/Multimillionaire/blob/main/TokenGame.sol).

+There is a customizable redistribution to the reserve budget from each deposit, from each contract earnings withdrawal, and from each referrer earnings withdrawal.

 Here, after deploying the contract, you can change payoutMultiplier, ratioMultiplier, reservePercentage, referralReservePercentage, ownerReservePercentage, and DEPOSIT_AMOUNTS, which allows for flexibility in any situation.